-A {\it handlebody} is an orientable 3-manifold with boundary containing pairwise disjoint, properly embedded disks such that the manifold resulting from cutting along the disks is a 3-ball.
+A {\it handlebody} is a compact orientable 3-manifold obtained by attaching a finite number of 1-handles to the 3-ball.
+The nuber of the attached 1-handles is called the {\it genus} of the handlebody.
 A {\it handlebody-knot} is a handlebody embedded in a 3-manifold.
 Two handlebody-knots are said to be equivalent if one can be transformed into the other by an ambient isotopy of the 3-manifold.
-Handlebody-knot theory is another natural generalization of the classical knot theory, since a regular neighborhood of a knot determines a genus one handlebody-knot in a 3-manifold.
-A handlebody-knot also naturally appears in the theory of 3-manifolds, since every closed orientable 3-manifold admits a decomposition into two handlebodies called a Heegaard splitting and such handlebodies can be regarded as simplest handlebody-knots in the 3-manifold.
-Moreover, such an object appears in the theory of hyperbolic structures with geodesic boundary, finiteness properties of invariants of 3-manifolds, etc.
+We note that the study of genus 1 handlebody-knots is precisely the theory of classical knots.
+Handlebody-knots naturally appear in the theory of 3-manifolds as well, since every closed orientable 3-manifold admits a decomposition into two handlebodies called a Heegaard splitting and these handlebodies can be regarded as the simplest handlebody-knots in the 3-manifold.
+For studying handlebody-knots, we can again use hyperbolic geometry.
+In fact, the exteriors of most handlebody-knots admits hyperbolic structures with geodesic boundary.
+We note that handlebody-knots appear in the study of finiteness properties of invariants of 3-manifolds as well.

-A regular neighborhood of a spatial graph naturally be regarded as a handlebody-knot, however, regular neighborhoods of many different spatial graphs define the same handlebody-knot.
-For example, a regular neighborhood of the union of a tunnel number one knot and its unknotting tunnel is always the trivial handlebody-knot of genus two.
-Two spatial trivalent graphs define the same handlebody-knot if and only if one can be transformed into the other by a finite sequence of IH-moves (or Whitehead moves) for spatial graphs and ambient isotopies of the 3-manifold, see \cite{Ish08}.
-Here, an IH-move for a spatial graph is a replacement of a subspace shaped like the letter $I$ in the spatial graph by a space shaped like the letter $H$.
+Spatial graphs are more rigid objects than handlebody-knots in the sense that a spatial graph defines a unique handlebody-knot by taking its regular neighborhood up to equivalence, whereas regular neighborhoods of many mutually inequivalent spatial graphs may define equivalent handlebody-knots.
+For example, a regular neighborhood of the union of a tunnel number one knot in $S^3$ and its unknotting tunnel is always equivalent to the trivial handlebody-knot of genus two, that is, the genus two handlebody-knot whose exterior is also a handlebody.
+For the case of trivalent graphs, it is known that two spatial trivalent graphs define equivalent handlebody-knots if and only if one can be transformed into the other by a finite sequence of IH-moves (or Whitehead moves) on the spatial graphs and by ambient isotopies of the 3-manifold, see Ishii \cite{Ish08}.
+Here an IH-move on a spatial graph is a replacement of a subspace of the spatial graph shaped like the letter $I$ in the spatial graph by a space shaped like the letter $H$.